 Throughout the Ly, Tran, and Le dynasties, with 52 kings making Thang Long their capital, Bach Ma Temple has witnessed the complete formation and growth of the ancient capital of Thang Long and modern-day Hanoi.
 Over the centuries, the temple has been restored multiple times but still retains its grand scenery and ancient vestiges, holding significant historical and cultural value.
 It stands as a notable architectural and artistic relic of Hanoi.

 Nowadays, Bach Ma Temple in Hanoi showcases the architectural style of the Nguyen Dynasty, featuring a large scale and facing south, in harmony with its rituals and communal houses.
-It houses valuable historical artefacts, including steles that record legends, myths of temple construction, and worship rituals spanning a thousand years.
+It houses valuable historical artefacts, including steles that record legends, myths of temple construction, and worship rituals spanning over a thousand years.

 2. Quan Thanh Temple (Tran Vu Quan)